-Some revolvers designed for carry also have a shrouded hammer so it won’t get caught on clothing.
+Some revolvers designed for carrying also have a shrouded hammer so it won’t get caught on clothing.
 The semi-automatic has a slide that moves back over your hand each time it is fired and allowance must be made for this action.
 If you were to fire it while in a coat pocket, for example, you would get off one round but the slide would probably get caught up in the fabric and the gun would no longer function.
 A revolver would be more likely to remain useful.

 A quality revolver usually will cost a bit more but, if properly cared for, will last for several generations.
-Semi-automatics will eventually need replacement of springs and ejectors.
-These are relative easy jobs so that is not much of a concern.
-The semi will have a bit less felt recoil when shooting than a revolver of the same size as in the semi, some of the energy goes into cycling the slide rather than being passed onto the shooter’s hand.
+Semi-automatics will eventually need the replacement of springs and ejectors.
+These are relatively easy jobs so that is not much of a concern.
+The semi will have a bit less felt recoil when shooting than a revolver of the same size as the semi, some of the energy goes into cycling the slide rather than being passed onto the shooter’s hand.

 The other factor you may wish to consider is the action of the handgun.
 Both revolvers and semi-automatics come in three basic action configurations: single action only, double action only, and single/double action.

-In double action Only guns, (DAO) the hammer cannot be cocked.
+In double action, Only guns, (DAO) the hammer cannot be cocked.
 Each trigger pull pulls the hammer all the way back until it reaches the point where it falls to fire the gun.
 This is a very good style of action for a carry gun as it requires a determined pull on the trigger to fire and for each shot, the pull is the same.

 Single/double action guns: (SA/DA) This style of action combines both of the above.
 The gun can be fired with or without being cocked though in the cocked position, the trigger is much lighter and does not require as strong of a pull to fire.